asphalt-framework/asphalt/docs/userguide/concurrency.rst

 email, but wants to return a response to the end user straight away.
 The background task will thus outlive the task that was spawned to handle the request.

-In contrast to service tasks, any running background tasks will block the teardown of the task factory from which they were spawned.
+In contrast to service tasks, any running background task will block the teardown of the task factory from which they were spawned.

 By default, an unhandled exception raised in a task spawned from a background task